What is a reasonable budget for Cuba?

 Different forms of transportation

-In the town, the bus costs 40 Centavos (MN) and if it’s not too crowded you can perfectly take it.
-Avoid very crowded busses, as your pockets, will probably be picked.
+In the town, the bus costs 2 (MN), and if it’s not too crowded, you can perfectly take it.
+Avoid very crowded buses, as your pockets, will probably be picked.
 Between towns, you have to take the Viazul.
-Often these are full (they are not and a solution to this problem is in our book).
+Often these are full (they are not, and a solution to this problem is in our book).
 On the Viazul site, you can find prices and departure times.
 The Viazul is the only thing that sticks to a timetable in Cuba!
 You should book beforehand online but if you didn’t just show up an hour before and bribe your way onto the bus.
 How that is done is in our book.

 Taxis, both legal and illegal

 Shared taxis should be slightly more expensive than a Viazul ticket.
 See ‘rental cars’ for more information about the illegal taxis.
-Legal taxis that put on the meter are very expensive and don’t add very much to comfort or speed.
+Legal taxis that put on the meter are costly and don’t add very much to comfort or speed.
 So why take them?

 Same advice… Don’t